 Corinne Moss-Racusin · Skidmore College · Website

-Anna Newheiser · University of Washington · Website
+Anna Newheiser · University at Albany, SUNY · Website

 Adam Pearson · Pomona College · Website